SeunA88/Analysis-of-AG-Superstore-Sales-Data/README.md

 - What are the total sales and profit by region?

-This was determined using pivot table, with pivot fields function SUM in the value field and region in the column field.
+This was determined using the SUM function in the pivot table "Value" field for total sales and profit, with the region in the "Column" field.
+A Column chart was used to visualize the insight generated.

 ![](Region.png)